 It’s Happening Here: Incentives

 Thrive Economic Development works with expanding business as well as businesses that are new to the two-county region to identify local, state, and federal programs and incentives that encourage business growth and job creation.
-From tax credits to loan funds, there are multiple resources designed to assist businesses in Jefferson and Dodge counties.
+From tax credits to loan funds, there are multiple resources designed to assist businesses in Greater Jefferson County.

 Wisconsin has a wide range of programs and incentives to encourage business growth and job creation.
 The list below contains just a few programs and incentives for businesses.
 Use the Incentive Finder below from the Wisconsin Department of Revenue to learn more, or contact us and we’ll do the work for you!